 5. Attitude – Are you a flexible and tolerant person?

-But, if you retire in Panama because you are running away from something (like politics or legal issues), you may feel bitter and unhappy every day in Panama.
+But, if you retire in Panama because you are running away from something (like politics or legal issues), you may feel bitter and unhappy daily in Panama.

 Your attitude is the biggest factor of all.

-In many ways, Panama is very much like the United States was in the 1960s but with high-speed internet and cable TV.
+In many ways, Panama is very much like North America was in the 1960s but with high-speed internet and cable TV.

-When you wake up every day to see the stunning beauty of Panama, it will certainly help put you in the right mood.
-It also helps to reduce stress knowing that you can live very well in Panama for a fraction of what it would cost for a similar lifestyle in North America.
+When you wake up daily to see Panama’s stunning beauty, it will help put you in the right mood.
+It also helps to reduce stress, knowing that you can live very well in Panama for a fraction of what it would cost for a similar lifestyle in North America.

 Retiring in Panama isn’t for everybody.

-But retiring in Panama is worth serious consideration if you are concerned about how you will be able to afford retirement and maintain a good quality lifestyle.
+But retiring in Panama is worth serious consideration if you are concerned about how to afford retirement and maintain a good lifestyle.

 Retiring in Panama sure beats the alternative of working longer!

-Thousands of people who have been on a Panama Relocation Tour have discovered that they can live better for less in Panama.
+Thousands of people who came on a Panama Relocation Tour have discovered that they can live better for less in Panama.
 You can too!

-In Panama, you can alleviate stress, get off many of your medications, meet interesting people, enjoy much better weather, your health may improve, you might even lose weight (many do), and you can enjoy a fun and active retirement.
+In Panama, you can alleviate stress, perhaps stop many medications, meet interesting people, enjoy much better weather, improve your health, even lose weight (many do), enjoy fresh food 365 days a year, and enjoy a fun and active retirement.

 Not a tour kind of person?

-We also offer an Complete Panama Relocation Guide, which has the same information that you’d get on a tour, including reliable contacts for immigration lawyers, real estate agents/property managers, where to buy health insurance (regardless of your age), how to get your pets into Panama and much more.
-You’ll also get invited to a private community forum and get details about how to do a self-guided tour in the most popular places to retire in Panama.
+We also offer the Online Complete Panama Relocation Guide, which has the same information that you’d get on a tour, including reliable contacts for immigration lawyers, real estate agents/property managers, where to buy health insurance (regardless of your age), how to get your pets into Panama and much more.
+You’ll also get invited to a private community forum and get details about how to do a self-guided tour in Panama’s most popular places to retire.

 Join us for a Panama Relocation Tour to discover if Panama is right for you.